 Document Preparation Services Merchant Accounts:

-Voted the #1 High Risk Merchant Account Provider for 2015 and 2016, Soar Payments is focused on providing merchant accounts for companies providing document preparation services relating to student loan consolidation, loan counseling, loan modification, debt negotiation and settlement, mortgage, legal and divorce services.
+Voted the #1 High Risk Merchant Account Provider for 2015 and 2016, Soar Payments is focused on providing merchant accounts for companies providing document preparation services relating to student loan consolidation, loan counseling, loan modification, debt negotiation and settlement, mortgage, tax preparation, legal and divorce services.

-Our goal is to be the undisputed best doc prep merchant account provider for student loan modification, consolidation, debt settlement, loan counseling, mortgage, legal and other businesses within the broader document preparation industry.
+Our goal is to be the undisputed best doc prep merchant account provider for student loan modification, consolidation, debt settlement, loan counseling, mortgage, tax prep, legal and other businesses within the broader document preparation industry.
 To achieve that goal, we have to cater to the unique needs of the document prep industry from a debit and credit card processing perspective.
 To assist in that regard, for the doc prep industry, we’ve created the following “document preparation credit card processing cheat sheet”.

 This page is designed to give document preparation related business owners a single place to obtain all the information they’ll need to obtain a retail, phone order, online or recurring billing document preparation service merchant account and have long term success when accepting credit and debit payments in their doc prep business.